Sridharmalladi/beyond-mainstream-libs/README.md

 **Why it's better:** Automatically includes variable names, function context, and timestamps.
 More informative than print() statements.
 Configurable output formatting and can be easily disabled in production.

 ---

-## 🤝 Contributing

-Found a hidden gem that should be included?
-Feel free to open an issue or submit a pull request!

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.